Stride-Labs/mainnet/README.md

 ## Running Stride Commands

-Please add the repo with your stride binary (defaults to `$HOME/go/bin`) to your `.bashrc` or `.zshrc` file.
+Please add the repo with your Stride binary (defaults to `$HOME/go/bin`) to your `.bashrc` or `.zshrc` file.
 Then, you can run `strided` automatically.

-For example, run `strided q bank balances stride159atdlc3ksl50g0659w5tq42wwer334ajl7xnq` to see the bank balance of Stride's address.
+For example, run `strided q bank balances stride159atdlc3ksl50g0659w5tq42wwer334ajl7xnq` to see the balance of Stride's address.

 Another, practical example, if you run